Trump wants California to let automaker Tesla reopen assembly plant

 On Monday, Musk said production was resuming at the automaker's sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested, it should be he.
 Musk tweeted "Thank you!" in response to Trump on Tuesday.

-Tesla shares were up 1.1% at $820.44 in late trading.
-At Tesla's factory in Fremont, California, employee parking lots that were deserted on Friday were packed with cars on Tuesday.
+Tesla shares were up 1.1% at $820.44 in late trading on Tuesday.
+Employee-parking lots at Tesla's factory in Fremont, California were packed with cars on Tuesday.
 Trucks could be seen driving in and out of the factory grounds.

-About a dozen workers, some masked, some not, were seen standing by a red food truck on the factory grounds.
-At the factory's outbound logistics parking lot, where only a dozen Tesla cars stood on Friday, hundreds of Tesla vehicles were seen on Tuesday.
+At the Fremont factory's outbound logistics parking lot, where only a dozen Tesla cars were parked last week, hundreds of Tesla vehicles were seen on Tuesday.
+Tesla has planned to fully reopen its battery plant in Nevada, the Verge reported https://bit.ly/2SYJd2P late Tuesday, citing an internal email.

+According to a Reuters report last week, Tesla said it had begun limited operations at its Gigafactories in Nevada and New York.
+The company, which on Saturday sued Alameda County, where the plant is located, over its decision that the plant should stay closed, did not comment on Trump's tweet.

 ALSO READ